grbeno/django-react-starter/README.md

 - psycopg2-binary
 - dj-database-url

-You have to install PostgreSQL on your device and create a database before setting up the DATABASE_URL variable. :heavy_exclamation_mark:
+:heavy_exclamation_mark: You have to install PostgreSQL on your device and create a database before setting up the `DATABASE_URL` variable.

 **Environment Variables:**
 - `SECRET_KEY=<add yours>`